Surabaya–Mojokerto Toll Road

-Surabaya–Mojokerto Toll Road or Sumo Toll Road, (Jalan Tol Surabaya-Mojokerto) is a part of Trans-Java toll road in Java, Indonesia, that length of the toll road is 36.1 kilometres.
+Surabaya–Mojokerto Toll Road or Sumo Toll Road, (Jalan Tol Surabaya-Mojokerto) is a controlled-access toll road in East Java, Indonesia.
+The length of the toll road is 36.1 kilometres.

 This toll road connects the city of Surabaya (largest city in East Java) and Mojokerto Regency, in the west this toll road is connected with Kertosono–Mojokerto Toll Road.

 History

 The construction of this toll road began in 2007.
 Parts of the toll that has been operating is the 2.3-kilometre section IA (Waru–Sepanjang, inaugurated 27 August 2011) as well as the 18.47-kilometre section IV (Krian–Mojokerto, inaugurated 19 March 2016).
 While sections IB 4.3 km (Sepanjang-WRR), II 5.1 km (WRR-Driyorejo), and III 6.1 km (Driyorejo–Krian) are planned to be fully operational in 2017.

-Indonesian President Joko Widodo inaugurated Section 1B, 2 and 3 of the toll road on 19 December 2017.
-Thus the total length of the toll road now fully operational.
-The exits on the Surabaya-Mojokerto toll are Waru, Sepanjang, WORR, Driyorejo, Krian, and Mojokerto.
+Indonesian President Joko Widodo inaugurated Section 1B, 2 and 3 of the toll road on 19 December 2017, thus the total length of the toll road was now fully operational.